supernovia/Scripts/org/README.md

 - **Racing stripes:** Events starting within three weeks show a white-accented stripe (⚡️ subtle, not scary).
 - **Filter panel:** Quickly toggle visibility for each status, or check “Starting Soon Only” to see just upcoming events.
 - **Works across pages:** Automatically adapts to both the **Tracker** and **Reports** tables on WordCamp Central.

+## Note
+On the trackers list, filters only apply to the current page.
+Consider increasing the number in Screen Options (I use 30).

 ## Installation